Issues with the Firestore Trigger Email extension's sender address selection

 Order Description

-collection Accesses a collection of Firestore documents.
+collection Enables access to a number of Firestore documents.

 Initial Firebase setup